chousensha/chousensha.github.io/source/_posts/2018-02-08-lfcs-prep-runlevels-and-bootloader-configuration.markdown

 systemctl emergency
 ```

-Additionally, you can boot a desired target through the boot menu, by selecting *e* at the desired entry, and appending at the end of the kernel command line (the one starting with linux16) the entry **systemd.unit=<target name>**
+Additionally, you can boot a desired target through the boot menu, by selecting *e* at the desired entry, and appending at the end of the kernel command line (the one starting with linux16) the entry **systemd.unit=target name**

 ## bootloader troubleshooting